 After being cancelled in 2020, the Ballon d'Or is back, with the great and good of the football world again eyeing the biggest individual honour the game has to offer.

-So, by using their performances so far, as well as predictions of what is likely still to come in 2021, who holds the most power in the early stages of this year's race?
+So, by using the performances of the contenders so far, as well as predictions of what is likely still to come in 2021, who holds the most power in this year's race?Editors' Picks

 Goal ranks the runners and riders...